-Cholera cases reported in the United States since 1995 have been traced to sources outside the U.S. or to contaminated and improperly cooked seafood from the Gulf Coast waters.
+Cholera is rare in the United States with the few cases related to travel outside the U.S. or to contaminated and improperly cooked seafood from the Gulf Coast waters.

 If you're traveling to cholera-endemic areas, your risk of contracting the disease is extremely low if you follow these precautions: